pydicom/deid/docs/_docs/user-docs/client.md

 ---
 title: Deid Client
-category: Getting Started
+category: User Documentation
-order: 7
+order: 5
 ---

 After you [install deid]({{ site.baseurl }}/install/) you will notice a command line application has been placed in your bin: